ccfang2/dimada/README.md

 <img src="man/figures/plot.png" alt="Plot" width="600"/>

-In particular, post-selection OLS model is performed after each Lasso-type method to obtain unbiased coefficients because the estimated coefficients from Lasso-type methods are biased due to the penalty term in the loss function.
+In particular, it is a common practice to run post-selection OLS (for a linear model) on all selected variables from Lasso-type method.
 Then, the coefficients from post-selection OLS model could be used for prediction in new dataset.
 The results of Lasso-type methods and the post-selection OLS models can be quickly printed out with the command `dimada.summary()`.

 ```r
 dimada.summary(dimada2,verbose=TRUE)